9swampy/lftp-upload-action/README.md

 ## Inputs

 ### `host`
 The host name of the server you want to connect to.
+Use the protocol parameter to prefix the hostname, port to suffix the port.

 ### `port` (optional)
-The port you want to connect to.
+The port you want to connect to; e.g. 21 for ftp, 22 for sftp.
 Specify if its not on a protocol standard.

 ### `protocol` (optional)
-The protocol to connect with (default: ftp)
+The protocol to connect with (e.g. ftp/ftps/sftp default: ftp)

-### `password`
+### `username`
 The username to authenticate with.

 ### `password`